OpenRefine/openrefine.org/docs/technical-reference/build-test-run.md

 ### Set up JDK {#set-up-jdk}

 You must [install JDK](https://adoptium.net/) and set the `JAVA_HOME` environment variable (please ensure it points to the JDK, and not the JRE).
+OpenRefine is known to work with Java 11 to 17.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';